jansensan/jansensan/readme.md

 # Hello World

-I am a User Experience Designer and Media Art Practicioner based in Montréal, CA.
+I am a User Experience Designer and Media Art Practitioner based in Montréal, CA.

 I have been working in the field of digital production for more than fifteen years, and I have always advocated user-centred design.
 I favour projects which implement accessibility and take user privacy into account.